open-telemetry/opentelemetry.io/content/en/docs/concepts/distributions.md

 if they wish to use components in the [Registry](../../../registry) that are not upstreamed to the OpenTelemetry project.

+## Contribution or distribution?

+Before you read on and learn how you can create your own distribution, ask yourself if your additions on top of an OpenTelemetry component would be beneficial for everyone and therefore should be included in the reference implementations:

+- Can your scripts for "ease of use" be generalized?
+- Can your changes to default settings be the better option for everyone?
+- Are your additional packaging options really specific?
+- Might your test, performance & security coverage work with the reference implementation as well?
+- Have you checked with the community if your additional capabilities could be part of the standard?

 ## Creating your own distribution

 ### Collector